 Set in my traditional fashion exhibition viewing ways, I declined to try on any of the pieces on view.
 However, I found myself reaching out to touch the garments on the racks, examining the screen-printed sweatshirts as I would while shopping.

 I’m not sure why I signed up for the introduction to the London College of Fashion Archives, but I’ll never forget the feeling of walking into that seminar room and seeing a trolley full of archival boxes with some of their contents already carefully laid out on Tyvek-covered tables.

+Like what you’re reading?
 Good, because we love finding and cultivating critical perspectives, and we think it's more important now than ever.
 However, we can't do it alone.
-To find out how you can help us in 2017, please click donate below.
+You can help by clicking donate below.